MichaelFisher1997/staticfish-cli/README.md

 ### Building the CLI

-To build the application, run the provided shell script.
+To build the application locally, run the provided shell script.
 This will compile the source code and create an executable file named `staticfish-cli` in the project root.

 ```bash
 ./build.sh